-The information related to the steps that are underway is available on Kanban boards that everyone can see and discuss throughout the project.
+The information related to the underway steps is available on Kanban boards that everyone can see and discuss throughout the project.
 These boards can be leveraged to interact with products like Bamboo to show testing results as they are collated, or the boards can be used to interface with a chat solution like HipChat.

-Being able to index and shift priorities as well as chat channels in this way can be a big help when you are trying to create a unified brainstorming process on a daily basis.
-JIRA Agile removes the barriers to review of the sticky points of a project and makes it easy for everyone involved in the project to discuss, examine and redefine the project as needed.
+Being able to index and shift priorities and chat channels in this way can be a big help when you are trying to create a unified brainstorming process daily.
+JIRA Agile removes the barriers to the review of the sticky points of a project and makes it easy for everyone involved in the project to discuss, examine, and redefine the project as needed.

 This is where Jing comes in.
 Jing is a screenshotting tool that takes screenshots readily and immediately through the use of hotkey functions.
 This tool is a great way to grab immediate images of bugs and glitches as they occur during testing.
 You can use the information that is captured through these screenshots to fix these errors before they become buried in other confusion.

 Jing also takes screenshot videos which can grab many steps in the process of an error so that you can better analyze what has caused them.